 - In the 8th arc of Umineko: When They Cry, it's stated in red text that if Shannon dies, Kanon will disappear for all eternity.
-This is heavily implied to be because Shannon and Kanon are actually the same person.
+This is because Shannon and Kanon are actually the same person, Sayo "Yasu" Yasuda.

-- Code Lyoko: Although Aelita is materialized in the second season, XANA ensured the kids couldn't Cut the Juice on him by linking Aelita to the Supercomputer.
-She would lapse into unconsciousness whenever the machine is turned off — and a too long interruption would make her heart stop.
+- Code Lyoko: Although Aelita is materialized in the second season, XANA ensured the kids can't Cut the Juice on him by linking Aelita to the Supercomputer.
+She lapses into unconsciousness whenever the machine is turned off — and a too long interruption will make her heart stop.